Using Maven

 </repository>

-Run mvn deploy to deploy the new snapshot version in the snapshot repository.
+Run mvn -U clean deploy to deploy the new snapshot version in the snapshot repository.
+Note that the -U switch ensures that you fetch the latest SNAPSHOTs of all the jars.

-Run mvn clean install to update dependencies in the local repository with the latest snapshot version.
+Run mvn -U clean install to update dependencies in the local repository with the latest snapshot version.

 Before the deployment of any packages, be sure that the latest dependencies “release and/or snapshot” are in remote repositories.Example: Suppose that you have two maven projects: A and B. Project B is one of the dependencies of project A. Locally, you make some changes in project B and you need to deploy project A. Before the deployment of A in the remote repository you need to deploy the updated version of B first.